-No sugar coating it "Reverse Angle" is one of the dullest movies I have watched and whilst some might say what do you expect it's a TV movie even by TV movie standards it is dull.
-The trouble is that whilst there are plenty of cheesy scenes and weak characters it is the actual storyline of a bitchy TV reporter losing her memory and having to deal with two men trying to kill her that is what makes it dull.
-There is no excitement to "Reverse Angle", no thrills and despite a scene which sees Emmanuelle Vaugier in her bra no real eroticism either leaving it with nothing which makes it entertaining, exciting or interesting.
+No sugar coating it "Reverse Angle" is one of the dullest movies I have watched and whilst some might say what do you expect from a TV movie even by TV movie standards it is dull.
+The trouble is that whilst there are plenty of cheesy scenes and weak characters it is the actual storyline of a TV reporter losing her memory and having to deal with two men trying to kill her that is what makes it dull.
+There is no excitement to "Reverse Angle", no thrills and nothing which makes it entertaining, exciting or interesting.
 Even a cliche romantic subplot as Eve and Harry end up becoming involved adds nothing to make "Reverse Angle" entertaining.

 In a way I wish I could find something good about the movie but unfortunately whilst nothing is really terrible "Reverse Angle" doesn't have anything special.
-The whole evil Oil company aspect is cliche as are the two henchmen who don't even check to make sure Eve is dead and when it comes to the various TV reports she does they are so cheesy that you cringe rather than laugh which I am sure was what was intended.
-In a way the most memorable thing about "Reverse Angle" is a brief scene where we see Emmanuelle Vaugier in her bra and even then that scene despite attempting to suggest erotic fails abysmally.
+The whole evil Oil company aspect is cliche as are the two henchmen who don't even check to make sure Eve is dead and when it comes to the various TV reports she does, well they are so cheesy that you cringe rather than laugh which I am sure was what was intended.

 What this all boils down to is that "Reverse Angle" is not terrible but it is 90 minutes of your life which you will probably regret wasting if you watch it.
 It is just dull with nothing about it which makes it entertaining and in fact I reckon if they had embraced the corniness of it then it would have been more entertaining.